nikos-rvnt/Machine-Learning/Iris Dataset Clustering/README.md

 PCA on X (or SVD on XX') can be used for clustering purposes. (see: http://www2.imm.dtu.dk/pubdb/views/edoc_download.php/4000/pdf/imm4000 , http://meyer.math.ncsu.edu/Meyer/Talks/ClusteringMonopoli_9_11_07.pdf , https://people.eecs.berkeley.edu/~jrs/189/lec/21.pdf)

-Multiplying the first (in this case first 2) # coeff. vectors producted by PCA (or the first # eigenvectors of SVD on XX') with the original data features we get them in another space which maximises in between variance.
+Multiplying the first (in this case first 2) # coeff. vectors produced by PCA (or the first # eigenvectors of SVD on XX') with the original data features we get them in another algebraic space which maximises in between data variance.
 So, multiplying :

                                           iris*irisSVDU(4,2)

-gives a 150x2 matrix which includes the 2 principal components.
-I save on .txt file the 2 vectors of each principal component and also the labels included on data.
-Sending them on matlab to use gscatter().
+results in a 150x2 matrix which includes the 2 principal components.
+I save on .txt file the 2 vectors of each principal component and also the labels included on data ("pc1.txt","pc2.txt","labels.txt").
+Reading them from matlab and then plotting them through gscatter().
 The result of the succeeded clustering on iris data is illustrated through "gscatplot_outs.m" on "iris_clusters.jpg" file included.